nahidsaikat/nahidsaikat.com/content/posts/2020-08-31---invoke-aws-lambda-from-aws-step-functions-with-terraform.md

 There are three core components of AWS Lambda. **Handler function** is the main function that will be run when lambda executes. **Event Object** is the first augument passed to the function when it gets executed.
 It contains information about the event invoking the lambda.
 And the **Context Object** contains lambda runtime information.

 So lets define our handler function for the lambda.
 For that create a folder `lambda` and inside that folder create a file `handler.py`.
-The code for the handler function is as follow.
+The code for the handler function will be as below.

 ```python
 import logging